Risks for melanoma skin cancer

-The number of new cases of melanoma skin cancer has increased in both men and women over the past 30 years.
+The number of new cases of melanoma has increased in both men and women over the past 30 years.
 More men than women develop it.
-The chance of developing melanoma skin cancer increases with age, but it is also found in adolescents and young adults (15 to 29 years of age).
+We need more research and can't say at this time what the risk is for transgender, non-binary and gender-diverse people.
+The chance of developing melanoma increases with age, but it's also found in adolescents and young adults (15 to 29 years of age).

+Some of the things that increase the risk for melanoma may also cause lentigo maligna.
 Lentigo maligna is a very early form of skin cancer (called melanoma in situ).
 It is sometimes described as a precancerous condition of the skin.
-If lentigo maligna isn’t treated, it may become melanoma skin cancer that can grow into deeper layers of skin or surrounding tissue.
-Some of the risk factors for melanoma skin cancer may also cause lentigo maligna.
-Find out more about lentigo maligna.
+If lentigo maligna isn't treated, it may become melanoma that can grow into deeper layers of the skin or surrounding tissue.
+Find out more about precancerous conditions of the skin.

 Atypical moles

-Atypical moles (dysplastic nevi) look different from normal moles.
+Atypical moles (also called dysplastic nevi) look different from normal moles.
 They tend to be larger than 6 mm, while normal moles are usually smaller than 6 mm.
-Atypical moles have an irregular (uneven) shape with undefined borders, but a normal mole is usually round.
+Atypical moles have an uneven or irregular shape with undefined borders.
+A normal mole is usually round.
 Atypical moles often have different colours in them, which can range from pink to dark brown.
-They can look like a melanoma skin cancer, but they are not cancerous.
+They can look like melanoma, but they are not cancerous.

-Having atypical moles increases your risk of developing melanoma skin cancer.
+Having atypical moles increases your risk of developing melanoma.
 This risk increases with the more atypical moles you have.

 Congenital melanocytic nevi